lorenzobellino/Game-of-life/README.md

 #GAME OF LIFE

-game of life created using p5.js
+Game of Life created using p5.js